Critical Illness Insurance

 You’ll probably want to make sure that you have cover in place for as long as you still have significant demands on your income, such as an outstanding mortgage or children’s school fees.

-The next thing to consider is whether you want level cover or decreasing cover.
+The next thing to consider is whether you want your critical illness plan on a level cover or decreasing cover basis.

 With level cover, you choose a lump sum to leave behind, and select how long you want your cover to run for.
 You’ll then pay the same amount each month until your policy ends.
 This option could suit you if you want to make sure your salary and living standards are covered.